Data Observability Tools: Data Engineering’s Next Frontier

 More and more data sources

-Nowadays, companies use anywhere from dozens to hundreds of internal and external data sources to produce analytics and ML models.
+Nowadays, companies use anywhere from dozens to hundreds of internal and external data sources to produce data analytics and machine learning models.
 Any one of these sources can change in unexpected ways and without notice, compromising the data the company uses to make decisions.

-For example, an engineering team might make a change to the company’s website, thereby modifying output of a data set that is key to marketing analytics.
+For example, an engineering team might make a change to the company’s website, thereby modifying output of a data set (an unexpected schema change) that is key to marketing analytics.
 As a result, key marketing metrics may be wrong, leading the company to make poor decisions about ad campaigns, sales targets, and other important, revenue-driving projects.

 Increasingly complex data pipelines